abrahamalayon/project1/README.md

 Enter a menu option:

-The program enters the following commands based on your input.
+The program executes the following commands based on your input.

 mkdir <dir>: Creates a new directory with the given name.